 This element hasn’t changed much – it’s about process safety.
 That’s safety applied to high hazard process industries to specifically try to avert major accidents such as large scale toxic release, fire and explosion.
 Process industries adopt a ‘layers of protection’ approach.
 They know that these accidents occur due to a whole series of issues coming together at the same time.
 They also know that no safety control is 100% effective 100% of the time.
 Hence multiple layers or barriers.
 At the top of the chain is thoroughly understanding your process and what could go wrong – how bad and how likely.
-On top of that you’ll need systems for identifying issues before they become big (active monitoring, including detection equipment); rigorous controls and procedures for processes and equipment (to make sure they are always operated within design parameters and, importantly, any changes are thought through properly); emergency shut-down when things are about to go wrong; emergency plans and equipment to stop a small event from escalating into a far bigger events (or a big event from getting even bigger).
-If you think it’ll never happen and you’re doing nothing except filling in paperwork and handing out hard hats, then you’re probably already complacent and sooner or later it will happen.
+On top of that you’ll need systems for identifying issues before they become big, active monitoring, including detection equipment.
+Rigorous controls and procedures for processes and equipment, to make sure they are always operated within design parameters and, importantly, any changes are thought through properly.
+Emergency shut-down when things are about to go wrong; emergency plans and equipment to stop a small event from escalating into a far bigger events.